“

 Frequently Asked Questions (FAQs)

 Too much calcium may cause digestive issues such as gas, constipation, or bloating.
-Very high intakes over time can lead to kidney stones or other complications.
+Very high intakes over time (typically from supplements, not food) can lead to hypercalcemia, which can increase the risk of kidney stones or other complications [5].

 Include calcium-rich foods like dairy, fortified plant-based milk, leafy greens, tofu, and nuts in your meals.
-If needed, ask your doctor about supplements.
+If needed, always consult with your doctor about supplements [5].

-Dried figs contain a relatively high amount of calcium, with about 170 mg per 100 grams.
+Dried figs contain a relatively high amount of calcium, with about 162 mg per 100 grams [4].

 References